sampsyo/home/_drafts/vlsd.md

 It does not suffice to design new and better computers that work more efficiently than the old computers, as we usually do; we instead need to figure out how to use the same old hardware for longer.
 Reuse and longevity are the key metrics for climate-aware computing.

-Meanwhile, a technology trend is promising a different kind of reuse: *multi-chip modules* (MCMs) replace one big chip with a network of separately manufactured *chiplets*.
+Meanwhile, a technology trend is promising a different kind of reuse: [multi-chip modules (MCMs)][mcm] replace one big chip with a network of separately manufactured *chiplets*.
 Chiplets are suddenly everywhere: [AMD’s latest Threadripper parts have 9 dies][threadripper], and [Intel's Ponte Vecchio GPU consists of 47 chiplets][intelpv].
 One selling point for the chiplet revolution is the cost-saving advantage of *design reuse:* you can tape out one chiplet and use it across several MCM products.
-Four of seven chiplets in AWS’s Graviton3 MCM, for example, are DDR5 memory controllers.
+Four of seven chiplets in AWS’s [Graviton3][graviton] MCM, for example, are [DDR5][] memory controllers.
 It’s not hard to imagine that these DDR5 chiplets will still be useful for next year’s AWS server product, so AWS can amortize the cost of building that chiplet across multiple generations.

 Reusing chiplets saves money, but it [does not save capex carbon][greenchiplets].